assaf/node-replay/README.md

 **cheat** -- Replays recorded responses, and allow HTTP outbound requests.
-This is mighty convenient when you're writing new tests or changing code to make new, un-recorded HTTP requests, but you haven't quite settled on which requets to make, so you don't want any responses recorded quite yet.
+This is mighty convenient when you're writing new tests or changing code to make new, un-recorded HTTP requests, but you haven't quite settled on which requests to make, so you don't want any responses recorded quite yet.

 **record** -- Replays recorded responses, or captures responses for future